-2.10.10.1.1.1.
-Person-centered planning processes;

-- 2.10.10.1.1.2.
-Linguistic, cultural, and cognitive competence; - 2.10.10.1.1.3.
-Core concepts of the Olmstead Decision, i.e. serving Enrollees in the least restrictive settings as appropriate; - 2.10.10.1.1.4.
-Accessibility and accommodations; independent living; - 2.10.10.1.1.5.
-Wellness principles; - 2.10.10.1.1.6.
-Criteria for safe transitions, transition planning, care plans after transitioning; and, - 2.10.10.1.1.7.
-Along with other required training as specified by DHCS-both initially and on an annual basis. - 2.10.10.1.2.
-Specially designated care coordination staff in dementia care management including but not limited to: - 2.10.10.1.2.1.
-Understanding dementia; - 2.10.10.1.2.2.
-Symptoms and progression;
+- 2.10.11.1.1.1.
+Person-centered planning processes; - 2.10.11.1.1.2.
+Linguistic, cultural, and cognitive competence; - 2.10.11.1.1.3.
+Core concepts of the Olmstead Decision, i.e. serving Enrollees in the least restrictive settings as appropriate; - 2.10.11.1.1.4.
+Accessibility and accommodations; independent living; - 2.10.11.1.1.5.
+Wellness principles; - 2.10.11.1.1.6.
+Criteria for safe transitions, transition planning, care plans after transitioning; and, - 2.10.11.1.1.7.
+Along with other required training as specified by DHCS-both initially and on an annual basis. - 2.10.11.1.2.
+Specially designated care coordination staff in dementia care management including but not limited to: - 2.10.11.1.2.1.
+Understanding dementia; - 2.10.11.1.2.2.
+Symptoms and progression; - 2.10.11.1.2.3.
+Understanding and managing behaviors and communication problems caused by dementia; caregiver stress and its management; and, - 2.10.11.1.2.4.
+Community resources for Enrollees and caregivers. - 2.10.11.1.3.
+Specially designated care coordination staff in MSSP including but not limited to: - 2.10.11.1.3.1.
+An overview of the characteristics and needs of MSSP's target population; - 2.10.11.1.3.2.
+MSSP's eligibility criteria;

-- 2.10.10.1.2.3.
-Understanding and managing behaviors and communication problems caused by dementia; caregiver stress and its management; and, - 2.10.10.1.2.4.
-Community resources for Enrollees and caregivers. - 2.10.10.1.3.
-Specially designated care coordination staff in MSSP including but not limited to: - 2.10.10.1.3.1.
-An overview of the characteristics and needs of MSSP's target population; - 2.10.10.1.3.2.
-MSSP's eligibility criteria; - 2.10.10.1.3.3.
-Assessment and reassessment processes, services, and service authorization process; and, - 2.10.10.1.3.4.
-How to refer Enrollees to MSSP for assessment and eligibility determination. - 2.10.10.1.4.
+- 2.10.11.1.3.3.
+Assessment and reassessment processes, services, and service authorization process; and, - 2.10.11.1.3.4.
+How to refer Enrollees to MSSP for assessment and eligibility determination. - 2.10.11.1.4.
 All Contractor staff generally on the addition of LTSS and social services to Contractor operations.
-For all trainings, Contractor shall meet specifications set by DHCS, document completion of training, and have specific policies to address non completion. - 2.10.11.
+For all trainings, Contractor shall meet specifications set by DHCS, document completion of training, and have specific policies to address non completion. - 2.10.12.
 Women's Health Services: Contractor shall ensure female Enrollees have direct access to a women's health specialist within the network to provide women's routine and preventive health care services.
-Such access may be in addition to the enrollee's PCP. - 2.10.12.
-Family Planning Provider Network - 2.10.12.1.
-Contractor shall cover family planning services for all Enrollees whether the family planning services are provided by contracted provider or an out-of-network provider. - 2.10.12.2.
-Contractor agrees to abide by 42 C.F.R. § 438.206. - 2.10.13.
-Indian Health Network: The Contractor shall offer Indian Enrollees the option to choose an Indian health care provider as a PCP if the

-Contractor has an PCP in its network that has capacity to provide such services;
+Such access may be in addition to the enrollee's PCP. - 2.10.13.
+Family Planning Provider Network - 2.10.13.1.
+Contractor shall cover family planning services for all Enrollees whether the family planning services are provided by contracted provider or an out-of-network provider. - 2.10.13.2.
+Contractor agrees to abide by 42 C.F.R. § 438.206. - 2.10.14.
+Indian Health Network: The Contractor shall permit Indian Enrollees eligible to receive services from an Indian Health Care Provider to choose an Indian Health Care Provider as a PCP if the Indian Health Care Provider has capacity to provide such services regardless of whether the Indian Health Care Provider is in or out of network; - 2.10.14.1.
+The Contractor shall demonstrate that there are sufficient Indian Health Care Providers in the provider network to ensure timely access to Covered Services for Indian Enrollees who are eligible to receive services; - 2.10.14.2.
+For services provided prior to January 1, 2018, the Contractor shall pay both network and non-network Indian Health Care Providers who provide Covered Services to Indian Enrollees a negotiated rate which shall be no lower than the DHCS fee for service rate for the same service or, in the absence of a negotiated rate, an amount not less than the